SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

    applications running.
 Additional screenshots are welcome to see a sequence of experimentations like shutting down a node and starting more nodes.

+   Also provide the output of `docker ps` in a log file.
+At least one file is expected.
+You can provide one output per step of your experimentation according to your screenshots.

 2. Give your own feelings about the final solution.
 Propose improvements or ways to do the things differently.
 If any, provide references to your readings for the improvements.